13:00 EDT [S13 D1] High Expectations vs DEFORMED (no caster yet)

 3. Code of Conduct

 (a) All participants of the NSL are required to uphold and observe a universal level of fairness and sportsmanship.
-Any unsportsmanlike action which can include, but is not limited to racism, profanity, rude or vulgar acts, abusive remarks, and disrespect of an official are not tolerated.
+Any unsportsmanlike action which can include, but is not limited to racism, profanity, rude or vulgar acts, abusive remarks, and disrespect of an official is not tolerated.

 (b) Teams and/or players who engage in unsportsmanlike conduct are subject to suspension, match forfeits, or any other punishment that the NSL deems necessary.
 Multiple and persistent infractions will be faced with stiffer consequences.